colisee/wsaero/README.md

 * Point your web browser to http://your_host/wsaero/

 ### Docker
-* Start your docker service if not enabled (ex: `sudo systemctl start docker`on a typical debian OS)
 * Launch the container with the following command(s), depending on whether you have 1 or 2 containers
 * Point your web browser to http://your_host/
 #### One container